jaredwray/writr/README.md

 ## Using Your own Template

-If you want to use your own template you can do so by adding a `writr.json` file to the root of your project.
+If you want to use your own template you can do so by adding a `writr.config.ts` file to the root of your project.
 This file will be used to configure the build process.
 Here is an example of what it looks like:

 ```js
 {